Rural Crime Updates

 Have you seen The news...

-PCC Newsletter highlighting partnership work helping to secure convictions against prolific offenders in Dorset.
+PCC Newsletter highlighting partnership work helping to secure convictions against prolific offenders in Dorset, from March 2024.

 Dorset Police Rural Crime Team #RuralLive - Officers shared on social media what they were up to...including stopping a number of vehicles, engagement with rural communities, videos of a few of the Rural Mounted Volunteers, and some positive outcomes!